shsma/trivy-bulk-scanner/README.md

 # Trivy Scanner

-Trivy Scanner is a Go script that reads a manifest file containing a list of Docker images, pulls the images locally (if not already present), and performs a Trivy scan on each image.
-The Trivy scan reports are then stored in individual files.
+Trivy Scanner is a Go script that helps you scan a list of Docker images using Trivy.

 ## Presentation